ON ORAL CARE

 What is the cost of Invisalign?

-Cost for Invisalign will depend on where you are in the country, your orthodontist, how long your treatment lasts, and whether your insurance covers it.
+The cost for Invisalign will depend on where you are in the country, your orthodontist, how long your treatment lasts, and whether your insurance covers it.

 Invisalign costs between $3,500 and $8,000, but on their website, Align Technology says an insurance may cover up to $3,500 of the cost.